JunMa11/ModernSurfer/README.md

-# ModernSurfer
+# FastUNet
-Fast segmentation pipeline for brain MRI
+Fast implementation for nnU-Net